Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: GVAMP and EXIT Charts

 \subsection{Variance-Based EXIT Functions}

-To analyze the convergence behavior, we combine the input and LMMSE denoisers from Fig.~\ref{fig:block-diagram-GVAMP} into one module; see Fig.~\ref{fig:variance_exit}.
+We analyze GVAMP convergence by combining the input and LMMSE denoisers in Fig.~\ref{fig:block-diagram-GVAMP} into one module; see Fig.~\ref{fig:variance_exit}.
 The output denoiser corresponds to the $1^\text{st}$ half-iteration, while the combined denoiser corresponds to the $2^\text{nd}$ half-iteration in Algorithm~\ref{algo:GVAMP}.

 Define the EXIT functions